 EPS and TIFF are the industry-standard file formats required for publication.
 The next-best format is PDF.
 PDF files must be generated from the original figure at a high-quality setting from the originating application.

 Avoid, when possible, using MS PowerPoint to prepare the figures.
-JPEG, GIF, BMP, PNG, Excel and Word files, etc. are not recommended (but not unacceptable) formats.
+JPEG, GIF, BMP, PNG, Excel and Word files, etc. are not recommended format for figures (but not unacceptable).

 Provide a separate file for every figure.Font Size